KrishnaRJ422/Portfolio/README.md

 * Translating business problems into automated solutions using ML models and simulation tools for insurance clients
 * Generating reports and communicating actionable insights to the stakeholders to improve the performance

-<b>TATA CONSULTANCY SERVICES LTD</b> – Hyderabad, India                                                                                                        2014 - Present
+<b>TATA CONSULTANCY SERVICES LTD</b> – Hyderabad, India                                                                                                            2014 - 2021

 ** Client: A Fortune 500 banking client (2014-19)